silx-kit/silx-training/software_engineering/6_Documentation/index.rst

 "Sphinx is a documentation generator written and used by the Python community.
 It is written in Python, and also used in other environments."

 Sphinx is parsing docstrings to build html / pdf / latex documentation(s).
-Sphinx is also sensible to rst format.
-So using the default rst syntax:
+Sphinx is also able to interpret the rst format.

 .. code-block:: python